aws-samples/aws-pod-eip-controller/README.md

 **Note**: In the security group where this EIP is located, adding an access rule for port 80 will allow you to access the Pod through the EIP.

+**Note**: Similarly, you can also mount the relevant labels to the file system through the downwardAPI for access.
+As shown in the example, they are mounted to the /etc/podinfo/labels path.

 ## Cleanup